levfu/House_Price_Prediction/README.md

 * **Geospatial Visualization:** Adding a map component to visually plot housing prices across different Ames neighborhoods.
 * **Expanded User Inputs:** Allowing users to input more granular details via an "Advanced Settings" toggle in the UI.

+## Conclusion
+This project successfully demonstrates the complete lifecycle of a Machine Learning product—from raw data ingestion, exploratory analysis, and outlier removal, to automated pipeline construction and deployment.
+By prioritizing clean code and an interactive user experience, this tool bridges the gap between complex data science algorithms and accessible real estate insights.